VAIBHAV-AGARWAL11/Smart-Campus-Mobility-System/README.md

 ##  Overview

 **Smart Campus Mobility System** is a centralized transportation platform developed for **Bennett University faculty and staff**.
-The system is designed to simplify and streamline transportation requests for official university-related work and travel.
+The system is designed to simplify and streamline transportation requests for official university-related work and travel

 Faculty and staff may need to travel to different locations for meetings, events, academic activities, administrative work, official visits, and other university responsibilities.
 This system provides a structured way to submit, manage, and coordinate these transportation requirements.